Connect with us

 on

 On the play, Prescott was about to be tackled in the end zone when he threw a desperation pass to offensive tackle Tyron Smith, who caught the ball.
 There was no eligible receiver in the area.
 Referee Ron Torbert announced a penalty on Smith for being an ineligible player who touched the pass, but no foul on Prescott for intentional grounding.
 An intentional grounding call in the end zone is a safety by rule.
-The illegal touching of the pass behind the line of scrimmage but not in the end zone is not a safety and enforced from the previous spot (five yards, or half-distance in this case).
-The Ravens declined, which means they take the result of the play — a 0-yard pass to a lineman.
+The illegal touching of the pass behind the line of scrimmage but not in the end zone is not a safety and is enforced from the previous spot (five yards, or half-distance in this case) and repeat 3rd down.
+The Ravens declined, which means they take the result of the play.
+UPDATE 9/23: We originally stated the result of the play was a 0-yard pass, as it was recorded in the gamebook, but Smith was downed at the 4.
+The ball should have been spotted at the 4 and not the 7, because this converted to a legal catch by declining the penalty.
+Therefore, Smith should have a -3 yard reception, and the ensuing down would have been 4th & 13 from the 4.

-There is no casebook entry that reasonably replicates this play, so we confirmed with a former official, who said, “you can’t have grounding when the pass was caught.”
+There is no casebook entry that reasonably replicates this play, and we originally reported with a quote from a former official, who said, “you can’t have grounding when the pass was caught.”

 Ben Austro is the editor and founder of Football Zebras and the author of So You Think You Know Football?: The Armchair Ref's Guide to the Official Rules (on sale now)